deckhouse/deckhouse/docs/documentation/pages/module-development/DEVELOPMENT.md

 The output will be quite large.

-### Print the list of images of the module's application containers @TODO <-- переформулировать
+### Print the list of images of the module's application containers

 ```shell
 crane export <REGISTRY_URL>/<MODULE_SOURCE>/<MODULE_NAME>:<MODULE_TAG> - | tar -Oxf - images_digests.json